rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 The shortcuts outlined above are the default assignments for the scripts.
 They can be changed based on personal preference.
 If you feel that you want to change a shortcut, open Keyboard Maestro and do the following:

 1. Find the Macro Groups scroll area and interact with it.
 Inside, find and select the protools macro group by pressing VO space on it.
 2. Stop interacting with this area and move to the right to the macros scroll area.

 Interact, and find the script with the shortcut you’d like to change.
 Press VO space once you’ve found it, and press tab.

 This should move you inside the edit screen of the macro.
 VO right arrow, and you should see a button with the current shortcut for the script.

 To change it, simply type your new desired shortcut and then stop interacting with the edit area.
 Be careful not to press command tab here, as this will assign it self as a new shortcut.

 ####Known Issues

-1. checking the arm status of tracks does not report consistently.
+1. Checking the arm status of tracks does not report consistently.
 There is no work around for this presently, but it is due to the way that Pro Tools indicates whether a track is record enabled.